-Advancing grace-driven youth ministry
+Advancing gospel-centered youth ministry

-Statistics cite that perhaps the majority of students involved in youth ministries do not continue to attend church in college or as young adults.
+Statistics cite the majority of students involved in youth ministries do not continue to attend church in college or as young adults.
 Most research surrounding this crisis considers the primary problem to be the message and theology of youth ministry, which Christian Smith described as “moralistic, therapeutic deism.”
 Rooted Ministry offers a place to reflect theologically on how student ministers can ground their message and ministries more deeply in the Cross and the Gospel of grace.

 Rooted Ministry espouses a simple approach to youth ministry, based on our understanding of scripture and validated by research on effective models for cultivating sustainable faith in young people.
 Therefore, we emphasize the following foundations for youth ministry: